Last reviewed 11 November 2020

 Where an employer cannot provide work to an employee, they may, as a temporary measure (where permitted by the contract of employment) lay off the employee or put them on short-time working.

 Lay-off is where an employer no longer requires an employee to attend work for a temporary period.
-The employee will not be paid but may be entitled to a statutory Guarantee Payment — presently the maximum is £29 a day for 5 days in any three-month period — so a maximum of £145 with part-time entitlement being pro-rata.
-From 6 April 2020, the amount increases from £29 to £30.
+The employee will not be paid but may be entitled to a statutory Guarantee Payment — presently the maximum is £30 a day for five days in any three-month period — so a maximum of £145 with part-time entitlement being pro-rata.

 The major problem with laying off staff is that the employer must have a contractual right to do it or they could face claims of constructive unfair dismissal and unauthorised deduction of wages at the employment tribunal.